akashin/Links/NLP.md

 - [Learning to Skim Text](https://arxiv.org/abs/1704.06877):
 An approach of reading text while skipping irrelevant information if needed.
 The underlying model is a recurrent network that learns how far to jump after reading a few words of the input text.
 Employs a policy gradient method to train the model to make discrete jumping decisions.

+## 10.06.2017

+- [ParlAI](https://code.facebook.com/posts/266433647155520/parlai-a-new-software-platform-for-dialog-research) An open source platform for training and testing dialog models across multiple tasks at once.
+Researchers can submit new tasks and training algorithms to a single, shared repository.